ayatokura/ai-openscale/cloud-known-wos-issues.md

 ### Custom machine learning service instance
 {: #wos-common-issues-custom}

-- The [Python module](/docs/services/ai-openscale?topic=ai-openscale-as-module) does not currently have Explainability working for the Custom service instance.
-This is because the Custom service instance requires a numerical prediction in the response data, which is not included with the module script.
+- The [{{site.data.keyword.aios_short}} Python Client SDK](/docs/services/ai-openscale?topic=ai-openscale-as-module) does not currently have Explainability working for the Custom serve engine.
+This is because the Custom serve engine requires a numerical prediction in the response data, which is not included with the module script.

 <p>&nbsp;</p>